evry-toolbox/acs-k8s-upgrade/README.md

 It will drain a node, upgrade and uncordon it before moving on to the next node.

 If you have few resources available in the cluster you can add on a new node so that you are in the current state + 1 node, and then do the upgrade.
-In this way you will have the same resources availabel during upgrade as current.
+In this way you will have the same resources available during upgrade as current.

 After successful upgrade the +1 node can be drained and deleted.